mcplusabia/mcplusabia/Email Templates/AdmissionEligibilityStatus.md

 - ***[Put eligibility concern here]***

 We understand that you have put a lot of effort on the application process.
 Based on the current sponsorships we received as a non-profit organization, we are imposing strict eligibility requirements on all candidates.
-Lare numbers of talented individuals like you apply every year and scenarios like this breaks our hearts.
+Large numbers of talented individuals like you apply every year and scenarios like this breaks our hearts.

 We encourage that check our resources page to learn more and invite them to sign up for our mailing list in case there are future courses or virtual events that you might be interested in.
 You may also check our interview guide containing tips and guidelines that you might find  helpful.